inleadmedia/dpl-go/docs/README.md

 - Before testing, clear all cookies from your browser to avoid potential issues caused by existing cookies.
 - If you are testing login, ensure that the local domain is whitelisted for the relevant library in STIL.
+- As webmaster libraries can add their own modules, it can sometimes be necessary to download a copy of their file system as well as the database.
+The reason for this is, that a database import will not be successful if it can't find all modules.

 ## Deployment